artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 Then I'd definitely recommend Cracking the Coding Interview.
 I don't think this is a blocker _at all_ - we have a lot of engineers on staff who do not have a computer science degree.
 In our line of work, having experience of the art world can be more useful in a lot of cases.
 It's very likely that you'll feel a hint of [impostor syndrome](http://geekfeminism.wikia.com/wiki/Impostor_syndrome) - [you shouldn't](https://medium.com/@aliciatweet/overcoming-impostor-syndrome-bdae04e46ec5#.ilrvfqjow) - the tech industry should be (and is) begging for people who can bring interesting new contexts.

 During the process of setting up your interviews, you should ask what to expect amor the interviews.
-If they are going to be whiteboards + algorithms like they do at Google/Facebook, then you I think you're gonna have to ht the books.
+If they are going to be whiteboards + algorithms like they do at Google/Facebook, then you I think you're gonna have to hit the books.

 ##### On Mocks